 However, if you typically come home from work after sunset, you should feel comfortable increasing the thermostat settings by four or five degrees during the day while you’re gone.
 Your system won’t have to work as hard to cool off your house again when you return home.

-Figuring Out the Ideal Thermostat Settings During Your Vacation
+Figuring Out the Best Thermostat Settings During Your Vacation

 Here you can create the content that will be used within the module.

-The certified HVAC technicians at Intelligent Design are available to perform routine maintenance to keep your system functioning at its most efficient.
+The certified HVAC technicians at Intelligent Design are available to perform routine maintenance to keep your system functioning efficiently.
 If your ideal thermostat settings aren’t keeping your utility bills within budget, talk to us about replacing your old heating and air conditioning systems with better, more energy-efficient appliances.
 We take the time to measure your home accurately, and discuss your lifestyle needs and preferences before recommending an option that fits your budget.
+Would you like to learn more?
 Call us in Tucson at (520) 462-1126 to request an estimate.